 Beautiful Besalú and extinct volcanoes

 This walk through unspoilt Catalonia begins in the beautifully preserved medieval town of Besalú, where you stay in the comfort of a stylish hotel next to the old bridge.
 From here you walk through the heart of La Garrotxa Volcanic Zone Natural Park with its numerous (now extinct) volcanoes.
 Winding up through the beech woods and rolling pastures of El Cabrerès, the cliff-girt plateau, the views are over the Catalonian hills, the towering heights of Mt.
 Puigsacalm and the (hopefully) snow-capped Pyrenees, before you move down finally for your stay in a converted farmhouse in the rural calm of La Vall d'en Bas.
-You might consider a return to Besalú for a further night to explore in more detail its medieval alleys and Catalan restaurants, or combine with a stay in stylish Barcelona.
+You might consider a return to Besalú for a further night to explore in more detail its medieval alleys and Catalan restaurants.
+Or why not combine with a stay in stylish Barcelona or ancient Girona?

 Walked by On Foot staff: Simon, Debbie